SciML/PolyChaos.jl/docs/src/chi_squared_k_greater1.md

 ```

 Hence, knowing the scalars $\langle \phi_m, \phi_m \rangle$, and $\langle \phi_{j_1} \phi_{j_2}, \phi_m \rangle$, the PCE coefficients $y_k$ can be obtained immediately.
-From the PCE coefficients we can get the moments and compare them to the closed-form expressions.
+From the PCE coefficients, we can get the moments and compare them to the closed-form expressions.

 __Notice:__ A maximum degree of 2 suffices to get the *exact* solution with PCE.
 In other words, increasing the maximum degree to values greater than 2 introduces nothing but computational overhead (and numerical errors, possibly).